holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/04_blackjack/lesson_plan.md

         - Graph win percentage in chunks of 1000
 - The rule in black jack is dealer sticks on 17 or greater.
     - What is the win percentage if the dealer sticks on 16 or greater, or 19 or greater?

+#### Extensions

+- Create graph showing % chance of winning under particular situations
+    - e.g., Dealer showing a 9
+- Amount to bet (expected value)
+- How do things change w/ dealing from 1 deck vs 6 decks?

 ### Resources